 Author's main message

-In recent decades, immigration has increased in many countries.
+In recent decades, immigration has increased in many countries, most recently in the form of refugees.
 One result has been a rise in the share of immigrant children in schools.
 Many of these children do not speak the language of the host country as their first language; they are often of different religion and ethnicity than native children; and their parents are relatively poorly educated.
 This has raised concerns among politicians and parents that sending native children to schools with a high share of immigrant children may harm the educational performance of native children.

 This concern has led to increased interest in whether there are educational spillover effects on the educational achievement of native children from having immigrant children in the same classroom or school.
 The question is whether native children are influenced by the ethnic composition in schools or classrooms, and if so whether they suffer or gain from being in a school or classroom with a higher share of immigrant children.